 We were not sure our legs would hold out so we only took the 1.5 hour round trip to this point.

-I thought maybe we could go on one of the mule trips into the canyon, but two-month advance planning was too little to get a reservation.
+I thought maybe we could go on one of the mule trips into the canyon, but my two-month advance planning was too short to get a reservation.
 Mule trips start taking reservations 18 months in advance.
 After leaving the Grand Canyon, we stopped at an overlook for the Little Colorado River.
 The gorge was impressive, but no contest with the Grand Canyon. |

-Next, we visited ruins of Native American pueblos at Wupatki National Monument.
-This one sits on the rim of small box canyon and dates from around 1200 AD.
+| This one sits on the rim of small box canyon and dates from around 1200 AD.
 Two neighboring pueblos are visible behind it. | In Arizona, we saw a lot of interesting wildlife - California condors, a big horn sheep, mule deer, western blue birds, ravens, violet-green swallows, and this colorful little Collared Lizard at Wupatki. |

 When we drove back to California, the temperature was about 109 deg F (43 C) going into Needles.